-Environmental investigations in the 1990s revealed that soil and groundwater in portions of the railroad yard are contaminated with petroleum hydrocarbons, polycyclic aromatic hydrocarbons, lead and arsenic.
-Contaminant levels in some areas of the property are higher than DEQ's cleanup standards for human health if the property were to be developed for residential or commercial uses.
+Environmental investigations in the 1990s revealed that soil and groundwater in portions of the railroad yard are contaminated with petroleum hydrocarbons, polycyclic aromatic hydrocarbons, lead and/or arsenic.
+Contaminant levels in some areas of the property are higher than DEQ's cleanup standards for human health if the property were to be used for residential or commercial uses.

 In 2006, Union Pacific proposed to excavate about 35,500 cubic yards of contaminated soil to meet DEQ's criteria for unrestricted residential use.
 DEQ did not approve the 2006 plan due to concerns raised by many Ashland residents about the use of trucks to haul contaminated soil on city streets.
 In 2013, Union Pacific submitted a new cleanup plan that called for excavating about 18,700 cubic yards of soil and using railcars to haul the contaminated soil to an approved landfill.
 Union Pacific delayed implementation of its cleanup plan until Ashland modified a deed restriction on the property in 2016.

 In February 2017, DEQ approved Union Pacific Railroad's plan to begin cleanup at the site to remove most of the contamination and enable Union Pacific to sell all, or a portion, of the property if it chose to.
 The bulk of the work was supposed to begin in the summer of 2018.